 failed and includes these attributes:

-failure_balance_transaction, the ID of the balance transaction representing the amount returned to your Stripe balance
+failure_balance_transaction: The ID of the balance transaction representing the amount returned to your Stripe balance.

 In the rare instance that a refund fails, we notify you using the

-Tracing a refund
+Cancel a refund

 After you initiate a refund, Stripe submits refund requests to your customer’s bank or card issuer.
 Your customer sees the refund as a credit approximately 5-10 business days later, depending upon the bank.
 A customer might contact you if they don’t see the refund.
 A refund might not be visible to the customer for several reasons:

 - Refunds can fail if the customer’s bank or card issuer has been unable to process it correctly.
 The bank returns the refunded amount to us and we add it back to your Stripe account balance.
 This process can take up to 30 days from requesting the refund.